General Deformations of Point Configurations Viewed By a Pinhole Model Camera: Affine Deformations

+The rank of the system cannot be full, since there is a non-trivial solution, i.e. the actual transformation undergone by the points.
+The rank of the system will be at least 11, unless the points $P_i$, for $i \geq 4$ satisfy one or more algebraic relations, which contradicts here again the genericity assumption.
+This completes the proof. \end{proof}

+\begin{corollary} Under the assumption that the points $\{P_i\}_{0 \leq i \leq n-1}$ are in a generic configuration and provided that $n \geq 6$, the fiber of $\pi$ over $w \in \pi(X)$ is a two-dimensional smooth manifold.
+Therefore $\pi(X)$ cannot be a finite set, so that two images are not enough to compute the affine invariant coordinates of the points $P_i$ for $4 \leq i \leq n-1$. \end{corollary} \begin{proof} The dimension of the fiber is a direct consequence of the lemmas proven just above.
+Assume that $\pi(X)$ is finite.
+Then it is a zero-dimensional smooth manifold.
+In that case, the restriction of $\pi$ to $X$ is a surjective submersion and the fibers have dimension $\dim(X) - 0 =5$, which is a contraction. \end{proof}

 One can wonder if some prior knowledge of the world can help to get a finite set of solutions.
-We show the following theorem:
+It turns out that even the knowledge of $\{P_0,P_1,P_2,P_3\}$ cannot fully allow the computation of the affine invariant coordinates as shown in the following theorem.

-\begin{theorem} If the $4$ points $\{P_0,P_1,P_2,P_3\}$ are known and $n \geq 8$, then one can compute the affine invariant coordinates of the other points $\{P_i\}_{4 \leq i \leq n-1}$ from two images from a single non-calibrated camera, if the scene undergoes a general affine deformation and the points are in generic position. \end{theorem} \begin{proof} Since, $n \geq 8$ and the points are in generic position, one can compute the essential matrix, from the affine deformation can be extract up to a four fold ambiguity.
-The parametric representation of the set of acceptable deformations can be plugged in equations~(\ref{eq::2sdImageLambda}).
-Since the variables $\{\la_0,\la_1,\la_2,\la_3\}$ are known, this allows to completely recover the deformation.
+\begin{theorem} If the $4$ points $\{P_0,P_1,P_2,P_3\}$ are known and $n \geq 6$, the variety of affine invariant coordinates of the other points $\{P_i\}_{4 \leq i \leq n-1}$ from two images from a single non-calibrated camera has dimension $3$, even if the scene undergoes a general affine deformation and the points are in generic position. \end{theorem} \begin{proof} Since the the $4$ points $\{P_0,P_1,P_2,P_3\}$ are known, equations~\eqref{eq::2sdImageLambda} define a four-dimensional linear subspace of $\R^{12}$.
+Let us write the points of this space as linear combinations $\eta_1 [A_1,t_1] + \eta_2 [A_2,t_2] + \eta_3 [A_3,t_3] + \eta_4 [A_4,t_4]$, where $[A_i,t_i]$ are linearly independent affine transformations that satisfies equations~\eqref{eq::2sdImageLambda}.

-This situation can be described more formally as follows.
-Let $Z$ be the variety in $\PP^{11} \times \A^{3(n-4)}$ defined by equations~(\ref{eq::1stImage},\ref{eq::2sdImageLambda},\ref{eq::2sdImageHybrid}).
-Note that in this case, we do not consider $\{\la_0,\la_1,\la_2,\la_3\}$ as variables, since they are known and thus we do not include the localization equations~(\ref{eq::localization}) into our system.

-Let $\pi_1: \PP^{11} \times \A^{3(n-4)}$ be the projection on the first factor.
-From the previous discussion, the closure $\pi_1(Z)$ is a finite set.
-The fiber is also finite as mentioned above.
-Therefore $\dim(Z) = 0$, that is $Z$ is a finite too.

-Therefore the projection of $Z$ on the second of factor is necessary a finite variety, meaning that the affine invariant coordinate can be recovered up to a finite fold ambiguity. \end{proof}